Parma Emilia Romagna And San Marino, Italy Travel Guide

 Dedicated to Marie Louise of Austria, Napoleon'its other wife and Duchess of Parma.
 Showcases her personal belongings and historical artifacts.

-Unique a museum focused on the history of sound recording and reproduction, housed in a former church.
+Unique museum dedicated to the history of sound recording and reproduction, housed in a former church.
 There is no entry fee.

 Benedictine monastery complex adjacent to the Cathedral.
 Features beautiful cloisters, an ancient pharmacy (Antica Spezieria), and Correggio's frescoes.

-Ancient pharmacy dating back centuries, located within the Complesso Monumentale.
+Ancient pharmacy dating back centuries, found in the Complesso Monumentale.

-A historic library with a remarkable collection of manuscripts and incunabula, part of the Palazzo della Pilotta.
+A historic library with an impressive collection of manuscripts and incunabula, part of the Palazzo della Pilotta.

 Glimpse into the life and influence of Marie Louise of Austria, Duchess of Parma.